You can draw your deferred Local Government Pension Scheme (LGPS) pension benefits at the following times:

 If you are due an automatic lump sum for any membership before 1 April 2008, your lump sum will be increased by 0.001% for each day that you delay applying later than your 65th birthday.

-If you left before 1 April 1998, you cannot defer your pension past normal pension age.
+If you left before 1 April 1998, you can't defer your pension past normal pension age.

 Early payment on the grounds of ill health